MesutUluag/AngularShoppingListAndRecipeProjectFrontend/README.md

 4. Optimizations for appliacation is also made with splitting modules and routes from app-module and using lazy loading.

+5. Ngrx is implemented at refactorAllWithNgRx brach.
+At that branch i refactored authService, recipeService and shoppingListService using that.
+Also async side-effects are implemented using ngrx effects.

 ## Development server